keelanc/plots2subplots/README.md

 ### What is this repository for? ###

 Copy multiple Matlab figures to a single subplot-formatted figure.
-The order of subplots is made as square as possible (width >= height).

 ### Getting Started ###